NASCAR on television in the 1960s: 1960

-In February 1960, CBS sent a "skeleton" production crew to Daytona Beach, Florida and the Daytona International Speedway to cover the Daytona 500's Twin 100 (now the Bluegreen Vacations Duel) qualifying races on February 12, 1960.
+In February 1960, CBS sent a "skeleton" production crew to Daytona Beach, Florida and the Daytona International Speedway to cover the Daytona 500's Twin 100 (now The Duel at Daytona) qualifying races on February 12, 1960.
 The production crew also stayed to broadcast portions of the Daytona 500 itself, two days later.
 The event was hosted by John S. Palmer.
 CBS would continue to broadcast portions of races for the next 18 years, along with ABC and NBC.